“Veterinary Prescriber is the most useful resource I’ve found for information and critical evaluation of everyday veterinary practice.”

 a read and/or listen to section on what to look out for when judging the reliability of clinical trial evidence.

 a short quiz to test your knowledge.
 Submit your answers and we'll send you a certificate for your CPD records.

-The mini-module is an example of our unique multimedia modules that give you independent, practical, evidence-based information on veterinary medicines.
-We carefully design the modules so that they cover what you need to know in your daily practice and empower you to make rational prescribing decisions in the best interests of your clients and their animals.
+This mini-module is an example of our unique multimedia modules that give you independent, practical, evidence-based information on veterinary medicines.
+We carefully design the modules so that they cover what you need to know in your daily practice and empower you to make rational prescribing decisions in the best interests of your patients.
 What's more, the information is succinct and in bite-sized chunks, designed to save you time (and money).
 There's a lot of free CPD material around, but if it's free who's paying for it and what might they want to sell you?
 Veterinary Prescriber is supported by subscription not sponsorship.
 Authoritative, independent veterinary medicines information.

 Start by clicking the play button below and viewing the tutorial.
 You can use the player controls to pause, play, rewind and fast-forward.

 Whether you’re discussing the evidence on a drug treatment with a company rep, or evaluating a randomised controlled trial report yourself, or reading a summary of clinical trial evidence (such as a Veterinary Prescriber article), it’s essential to understand the terms used and the key features of randomised controlled trials, including the potential sources of bias.
 Here is a guide to help you.

 A randomised controlled trial is the best type of trial design to find out about the efficacy of a drug treatment.
 The design aims to ensure that the only difference between the two groups of subjects in the trial is the drug of interest, so that any changes can be attributed only to the drug.